-The allocation percentages for the Consortium's share of the collective pension amounts as of June 30, 2016 and 2015 were based on the ratio of each employer's contributions to the total of the employer and nonemployer contributions of the group for the fiscal years ended June 30, 2016 and 2015, respectively.
+The allocation percentages for the Consortium's share of the collective pension amounts as of June 30, 2017 and 2016 were based on the ratio of each employer's contributions to the total of the employer and nonemployer contributions of the group for the fiscal years ended June 30, 2017 and 2016, respectively.

 The contributions used exclude contributions made for prior service, excess benefits and irregular payments.
-At June 30, 2016, the Consortium's proportion was 0.0031%, which was a decrease of 0.0052% from its proportion measured at June 30, 2015.